Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 For example, someone in the pair group might say “Coding this part looks really fun!”
 For someone who communicates directly, this doesn’t sound like a request to be the **driver.** This person may not be comfortable or not used to asking directly, “This part looks really fun to code.
 Can I drive?”

 If you tend to be a naturally direct communicator, recognizing when someone might be communicating indirectly will be challenging.
-The important thing right now is to recognize that indirect communication is not wrong and it’s not in any way a sign of timidness.
+The important thing right now is to recognize that indirect communication is not wrong and it's not in any way a sign of timidness.
 Many languages in the world have an indirect communication style.
 Even in western culture, women are more socialized to speak indirectly more so than men.

 When working remotely: